OllieTerrance/DoXTray/README.md

 Prerequisites
 -------------

 This program relies on the DoX API, which is not included in this package.
-You must [download](http://github.com/OllieTerrance/DoX) and install it separately, then provide a copy of the files (through symlink or otherwise) in a `dox` folder within the `DoXTray` folder.
+You must [download](http://github.com/OllieTerrance/DoX) it, and either install it as a Python module, or provide a copy of the files (through symlink or otherwise) in a `DoX` folder within the `DoXTray` folder.